-Notice how hi-cut is highlighted in the first screenshot to the left.
-But in the screenshot below it, hi-cut has been selected (by pressing in the Studio Command Control Knob), resulting in the text of the parameter and corresponding border turning green.
+Notice how hi-cut is highlighted in the first screenshot below.
+But in the second screenshot, hi-cut has been selected (by pressing in the Studio Command Control Knob), resulting in the text of the parameter and corresponding border turning green.